Skip to Main Content

 “For me, BNPL is more manageable as long as I don’t get carried away,” says Rosado, who, as a rule, tries to keep spending under $400 so her payments aren’t more than $100 at a time.

-Choosing BNPL options that do run credit checks and report payment activity is a bit more risky credit-wise, but as long as you use them sparingly and pay on time, they can work in your favor.
+While BNPL options that require credit checks and report your payments to credit bureaus can add a bit more risk, they can work in your favor, as long as you use them sparingly and pay on time.

-As with any credit product, your main goal should be to keep debt levels low and pay that debt on time, adds Dornhelm: “Those behaviors, whether it’s on a BNPL loan or a credit card or a personal loan, are likely to help the consumer’s FICO score in the long run.”
+As with any credit product, your main goal should be to keep debt levels low and pay that debt on time, as these behaviors will likely help your credit score in the long run.